cathalnoonan/sample-pcf-dockerbuild/README.md

 ## How to build locally?
 Prerequisites:
+- Dotnet 6 installed
-- Docker installed / configured
+- NodeJS (and NPM) installed
+- Mac/Linux:
   - Ability to run sh scripts

 Steps:
 1. Clone the repo